Aruba is getting a lot of attention these days.

-The excellence in water quality and visibility makes Aruba a popular destination for those who enjoy activities at sea.
-The island is surrounded by vibrant coral reefs, home to colorful fish of all shapes and sizes.
+The island is surrounded by coral reefs with colorful fish of all shapes and sizes.
 Aruba has also been called the shipwreck capital of the Caribbean.
-The ruins of many lost vessels remain, serving as unique underwater historical sites to explore.
+The ruins of many vessels serve as unique underwater historical sites to explore.

 There are some small reefs that are accessible from the beach, like the one I swam to from the all-inclusive Riu Palace.
 Snorkeling gear, as well as other non-motorized water sports, are included as part of the Riu’s amenities.
 If this is all the snorkeling you need on your trip, then the Riu Palace might be a great place to stay.

 We discovered countless beaches along the way.
-For some, it was easy to go snorkeling off shore, like the shipwreck we found off the coast of Malmok.
+For some, it was easy to go snorkeling off shore, like the shipwreck found off the coast of Malmok.
 The northern part of the island is rough and rugged as a result of the dry climate and powerful trade winds.
 For this reason, there aren’t many buildings along the north coast.
-Yet, it’s an exhilarating place to go off-roading with spectacular rock formations, coves and natural bridges.
+Yet you can go off-roading with spectacular rock formations, coves and natural bridges.
 Start at the lighthouse and make your way east along indistinct dirt paths that traverse the sand dunes.
 Along this route there are historical sites, like the ruins of an abandoned smelter mill and gold mine.

 Get ready to push your off-road skills to the limit as the terrain is quite steep and incredibly rocky.
 For thrill seekers, a drive to the natural pool is a blast!
 The pool is full of tropical fish and shielded from the ocean by a wall of boulders.
-I recommend you wear a bathing suit and pack water shoes for this trip.
-You will also need to bring your own snorkeling equipment.
+Pack water shoes for this trip and bring your own snorkeling equipment.